Vaibhavchopra1/DM-Project/README.md

 **Abstract:**
 This project explores the CMU Movie Summary Corpus through advanced network analysis, machine learning, and natural language processing to uncover unconventional patterns in actor personas and genre evolution.
 It aims to unravel the intricate networks that shape actor careers, identify genre archetypes and evolution trends, and create machine learning models to predict box office revenue based on a combination of metadata and plot summaries.
 By leveraging graph theory, clustering, and time series analysis, this study will reveal the hidden cinematic pathways that underpin the evolution of the film industry.

 **Data Analysis Questions:**
-1. **Actors' Career Networks:**
+Q1.
+Which actors navigate their roles within collaborative networks across different genres?
-   - Which actors navigate their roles within collaborative networks across different genres?
+Q2.
+How does an actor's network position impact their exposure to diverse genres, career longevity, and recognition?
-   - How does an actor's network position impact their exposure to diverse genres, career longevity, and recognition?
+Q3.
+How have genre popularity trends shifted over time, and how do these trends relate to historical and cultural milestones?
+Which genre has the best trend?

-2. **Genre Evolution and Cultural Trends:**
+Q4.
+How do the Genre popularity trends shift over time for the best trend genre?
-   - How have genre popularity trends shifted over time, and how do these trends relate to historical and cultural milestones?
+Q5.
+Can we use clustering and natural language processing to uncover genre archetypes and their sub-genres?
-   - Can we use clustering and natural language processing to uncover genre archetypes and their sub-genres?
+Q6.
+What role do regional and linguistic differences play in shaping genre preferences?
-   - What role do regional and linguistic differences play in shaping genre preferences?
+Q7.
+What movie metadata features are the strongest predictors of box office revenue?

-3. **Predictive Box Office Models:**
+Q8.How accurately can machine learning models estimate box office revenue by combining metadata with plot summaries?
-   - What metadata features are the strongest predictors of box office revenue?
+Q9.How does the presence of Oscar-nominated actors and crew members influence a movie's financial performance and audience ratings?

-   - How accurately can machine learning models estimate box office revenue by combining metadata with plot summaries?
+Additional Dataset used: Oscar Dataset(used for Q9 only)

 **Method & Result:**
 ### 1. Data Handling and Exploratory Analysis